GrahamCorcoran/comp205-playbook/src/module_1/html-overview.md

 > ```
 > Now, modify your file to add some new text.
 Add a sub-heading (``<h2>``) and write whatever you want.
 What happens when you make these changes? <br><br>
 > *Tip: If you modified your file and nothing's changing, close and re-open the file.
 Why do you think you have to do that?*

-## History [TODO: FINISH]

-Like almost everything in development, the origin of a tool is a problem that needed to be solved.
-CERN researchers found their ability to share information to each other was disorganized at best, and were worried the lack of a central source of information would mean that information would be lost, especially on larger projects.

-To solve this problem, Tim Berners-Lee created a program to Originally, HTML was proposed by Tim Berners-Lee[^note] as a way to

 [^note]: Original HTML Proposal: [HTML Proposal: Tim Berners-Lee](https://www.w3.org/History/1989/proposal.html)